Matchahub/Cloud_Resume_Challenge/README.md

 7. A lambda function was created using Python as the runtime alongside the Boto3 SDK.
 Every time the function is invoked, it will retrieve the value of counter_value from DynamoDB and then increments the value by 1.

 8. API Gateway was used to integrate the DynamoDB table and Lambda function (API Gateway is the Lambda trigger in this case).
-Created an API endpoint that enables a POST request to be made from the frontend everytime the webpage is loaded or refreshed.
+Created an API endpoint that enables a GET request to be made from the frontend everytime the webpage is loaded or refreshed.
 The API endpoint is referenced in a Javascript file on the frontend hosted on S3.
 CORS was enabled before deploying the API.

 9. A simple Cypress test was written that checks if the API endpoint returns a response (so-called hearbeat check).